aaronrkaufman/projointdesigntool/frontend/naming/instructions.md

 #### Editing Text Values

-To modify the text that appears on the frontend, locate the corresponding key in the `english.json` file and change the text within the "value" or "subtitle" field. !Changes to other parts of the structure may cause the application to behave unexpectedly!
+To modify the text that appears on the frontend, locate the corresponding key in the `english.json` file and change the text within the `value` or `subtitle` field. !**Changes to other parts of the structure may cause the application to behave unexpectedly**!
 After making changes, the server may need to be restarted for the changes to take effect.

 #### Future Enhancements